Testosterone Start Requirements | The Menopause Clinic

 Requirements

-Quick summary: Tier 2 (Comprehensive) membership is required (for patients who joined after Oct 15, 2025).
-An in-person visit is required before prescribing.
-Attn: As of April 1, all in-person visits will be at 700 Camp St. Labs are required before starting, again at 6–8 weeks, then every 6 months.
-Progress saves on this device — switching devices may require re-checking items.
+Quick summary: Tier 2 (Comprehensive) membership is required for patients who joined after Oct 15, 2025.
+An in-person visit is required before prescribing β€” all in-person visits are held at 700 Camp St., New Orleans, LA 70130.
+Labs are required before starting, again at 6–8 weeks, then every 6 months.

 1